 ● hippie / artist / emo / ect.

 Let’s put it this way: YMMV, but to me whenever you wear a suit you are either playing the Provider role, or attempting to play the Money card (even though most people are convinced to be leveraging Status, since wearing a suit can make people feel “important”, but these days the threshold to be granted Status through Money is much much higher than just wearing a suit).
-We discussed part of this already in the introductory post to the Fundamentals section, but putting aside the problems with both of these types of game, let’s just say that a suit is just not sexy.
-And if you know, from your work or your favourite bar, a good-looking dude who is doing well with the ladies while wearing a suit, consider this: the reason why he’s doing well is because he most likely has many attraction parameters in check, plus a good baseline to start with, plus Vibe and Social Calibration on point, and he’s doing well despite his suit.
-Try putting him in an Elegant-Edgy look and see what happens, my idea is that he will be doing way much better in terms of generating attraction with that different look.
-And by the way, this logic mechanism we have just seen is the reason why fashion brands use models to wear their products in the ads: those models repesent the conventionally-attractive male or female beauty already, and whatever they are wearing in the ad will look much way better as a result.
+We discussed part of this already in the introductory post to this section on Fundamentals, but putting aside the problems with both of those types of game, let’s just say that a suit is simply not sexy.
+And if you happen to know, either from your workplace or maybe from your favourite bar, a good-looking dude who is doing well with the ladies while wearing a suit, consider this: the reason why he’s doing well is because he most likely has many attraction parameters in check, plus a good baseline to start with, plus Vibe and Social Calibration on point, and he’s doing well despite his suit.
+Try putting him in an Elegant-Edgy look and see what happens: my idea is that he will be doing way better in terms of generating attraction with that different look.
+And by the way, this logic mechanism we have just seen is the reason why fashion brands use models to wear their products in the ads: those models represent the conventionally-attractive male or female beauty already, and whatever they are wearing in the ad will look way better as a result.

-Going back to the suit, don’t take my word for it, and let’s see what girls around me have told me on the matter, either directly or indirectly.
-Back in the day, on a mild summer day, I had to go to a corporate event and I was fully suited-up: drop 7 wool dark blue suit, perfectly fit light blue custom shirt, spectacular thin tie with an incredible twisted material, shiny dress shoes, everything Made in Italy, for daytime in a sunny day that combination is just as good as it gets for a suit.
+Going back to the suit: don’t take my word for it, and let’s see what girls around me have told me on the matter, either directly or indirectly.
+A couple of years back, on a mild summer day, I had to go to a corporate event and I was fully suited-up: slim-fit wool dark blue suit, perfectly fit light blue custom shirt, spectacular thin tie made of superior fabric, shiny dress shoes, everything Made in Italy – for daytime in a sunny day that combination is just as good as it gets for a suit.
 Back home from the event, I walked all the high street, as usual, and at the time I already managed to get part of the attention back, having started to implement the recommendations from Darius.
-I was really curious to see how the suit would have performed in that scenario, since I had an idea of where the benchmark was with different outfits already.
+I was really curious to see how the suit would have performed in that scenario, since I had an idea of where the benchmark was with other outfits already.
 I walked all the high street and this is what I got: Not.
 A. Single.
 Smile.
 Nor.
 Glance.
 When I start sharing examples of my average day, to make specific points when relevant, you will understand the gravity of that previous statement.
-I literarily felt repellent to modern women in that suit.
-Sure, let’s say for completeness that one single test may not be enough when we put in all the randomness associated to life, but I’m not going to do another similar test any time soon.
-Outside the Western world, suits may still be in vogue with the ladies, but around here I consider them to be an attraction killer.
+Not a single smile nor glance, I literarily felt repellent to modern women in that suit.
+Sure, let’s say for completeness that one single test may not be enough when we consider all the randomness associated to life, but still… Outside of the Western world, suits may still be in vogue with the ladies, I don’t know.
+But here where I live?
+Suit = attraction killer in my book.
 YMMV.

 Another example for you.
-Long time ago my go-to work outfit was: drop 7 wool suit trousers, slim fit shirt, thin elegant tie, nice belt, dress shoes.
-Going back home when the girlfriend of the time was visiting me, she would always tell me how she was put off that look, and that she would have preferred me much more in a more casual outfit, that elegant outfit was just an attraction killer for her, too neat, too corporate.
-Fact is, your girlfriend has all the interest in you looking as attractive as possible in her eyes, so feedback like that should not be disregarded: it’s sincere feedback, since when you get yourself an emotionally healthy girl, you know she’s not playing some kind of games when she says things like that.
+Long time ago my go-to work outfit was: slim-fit wool suit trousers, slim fit shirt, thin elegant tie, nice belt, dress shoes.
+Going back home when the girlfriend of the time was visiting me, she would always tell me how she was put off by that look, and that she would have preferred me much more in a more casual outfit, that elegant outfit was just an attraction killer for her: too neat, too corporate… Fact is, your girlfriend has all the interest in you looking as attractive as possible in her eyes, so feedback like that should not be disregarded: it’s sincere feedback, since when you get yourself an emotionally healthy girl, you know she’s not playing some kind of games when she says things like that.

 What?!
 My friend, seriously, elevate yourself above acronyms and “always/never” definitive statements.
-As long as you’ll be using acronyms like that, it means you are still somewhat bitter, and women can smell residual bitterness from miles away.
-Just saying, and let’s go proceed now.
+As long as you use acronyms like that, it means you are still somewhat bitter towards women, and women can smell residual bitterness from miles away.
+Just saying, and let’s proceed now.

 Things to keep in mind here: